 Typical types of project include graffiti removal, street clean ups, gardening and repair projects, improvements to park and community facilities and painting and decorating in community centres and meeting places.

 Nominate a project

-We have temporarily suspended this scheme during the coronavirus outbreak, and are not currently accepting nominations for projects.
+We have temporarily suspended this scheme during the coronavirus outbreak.
+We plan to resume accepting nominations for projects from 2 August.